microsoft/ivy/doc/examples/client_server_example.md

 # An abstract protocol model

-The following Ivy program is a very abstract model of a protocol that establishes connections between clients and servers.
-Each server has a semaphore that is used to guarantee that at any time at most one client can be connected to the server.
+The following Ivy program is a very abstract model of a semaphore protocol.
+We have a collection of clients and a collection of servers.
+Each server has a semaphore which can be held by at most one client at a time.

     #lang ivy1.7